-Before you meet any of the nannies, we will have screened them by phone, conducted a face to face interview, and called three childcare related references, conduct a social media/online screening, and verify CPR/First Aid Certification.
+Before you meet any of the nannies, we will have screened them by phone, conducted a face to face interview, called three childcare related references, conduct a social media/online screening, and verify CPR/First Aid Certification.
 Once you find a nanny you’d like to move forward with, a full background check will be run.
 Background check includes 7 year driving history, county and federal criminal report, social security verification and sexual offenders registry check.
-We conduct an internet and social media search on each nanny as well.
 If everything comes back clear on the background check, the remainder of the placement fee will be due.
 Types of nanny positions are described below.
 For pricing, please visit the fees section of our website.

 Full Time Live In Nanny

 A full time live in nanny position is one where the nanny lives with you in your home.
 They will typically live in an area separate from the family such as an in law suite or finished basement apartment where they will have their own bedroom, bathroom and living area.
 A live in nanny is not a 24 hour caregiver but would work a set schedule each week similar to a full time live out nanny.
 A live in position is often beneficial for families where the parents have irregular work schedules and will often need early mornings, late nights or overnight care.

 Full Time Live Out Nanny

 A full time live out nanny position is where a nanny will work between 30-50 hours per week for your family.
 A typical full time nanny prefers a fairly set schedule in hours and would expect guaranteed hours each week.

 Part Time Nanny

 A part time nanny position would be where the nanny would work up to 29 hours per week for your family.
 Typically the nanny would have a set schedule each week.
 Part time nannies can vary from after school positions, just a couple of days per week, a weekend position or any other schedule as long as the nanny is guaranteed a certain number of hours per week.